Week 04: From Copilot to Agentic CLI Workflows

 python -m pip install pandas numpy matplotlib

-- and know how basics of working with git
+- and know the basics of working with git

 Class Plan